smnorris/bcfishpass/README.md

 1. Collect known natural barriers to fish passage (waterfalls >5m, subsurface flow, hydro dams that are not feasible to remediate) and reference to the stream network
 2. Model stream gradient barriers (where a stream slope is steeper than a given percentage for >=100m)
 3. Using known fish observations referenced to streams [bcfishobs](https://github.com/smnorris/bcfishobs), override/remove barriers downstream of a known observation
-4. Classify all streams not upstream of resulting barriers as *'POTENTIALLY ACCESSIBLE'* - ignoring any other barriers (eg, insufficent water, temperature, etc), a migratory fish of a given swimming ability could potentially access all these streams if no anthropogenic barrers were present
+4. Classify all streams not upstream of resulting barriers as `POTENTIALLY ACCESSIBLE` - ignoring any other barriers (eg, insufficent water, temperature, etc), a migratory fish of a given swimming ability could potentially access all these streams if no anthropogenic barrers were present
 5. Collect known (dams, PSCIS crossings) and modelled (road/railway stream crossings, ie culverts) anthropogenic barriers
 6. Prioritize anthropogenic barriers for assessment or remediation by reporting on how much `POTENTIALLY ACCESSIBLE` stream is upstream of each barrier